You can now buy the OnePlus 6T in Thunder Purple

 Think the normal OnePlus 6T is too boring?
 Why not get it in Thunder Purple?

-The Thunder Purple OnePlus 6T costs the same as the other colors, which is $579/£529 (about AU$817 converted) for the 8GB RAM/ 128GB of storage option.
+The Thunder Purple OnePlus 6T costs the same as the other colors, which is $579/£529 (about AU$817, converted) for the 8GB RAM/128GB storage option.
 As of right now you can only get the purple phone in that configuration.

-The OnePlus 6T brings fast performance and features like an in-display fingerprint sensor and tiny notch.
+The OnePlus 6T brings fast performance and features such as an in-display fingerprint sensor and a tiny notch.
 It costs much less than other flagship phones on the market, which makes it an appealing option.
 You can read CNET's full OnePlus 6T review here.

 Discuss: You can now buy the OnePlus 6T in Thunder Purple